moul/doc.cloud.online.net/www/documentation/docs_public/contents/community/wordpress.md

 ![Volume snapshot](../../images/wp_snapshot.png "Volume snapshot")

 In the Control Panel, click "Snapshot" in the compute section.
-Click the name of your Snapshot and rename the Snapshot to `Wordpress Snapshot`
+Click the name of your Snapshot and rename the Snapshot to `Wordpress Snapshot`.

 ![WP volume snapshot](../../images/wp_volume_snapshot.png "WP volume snapshot")

 Select the Snapshot and click the "Create an image from Snapshot" button.
 Set your image name as `Wordpress` and validate.

 Create a new server using the `Wordpress` Image and power it on.

 ![New WP server](../../images/new_wp_server.png "New WP server")

 Once your server is started, it contains a Wordpress as we configured it.<br />
-You now can deploy an infinity of servers using this Image and serving Wordpress in seconds.
+You now can deploy an infinity of servers with Wordpress in seconds.